 A test light is a great tool for checking power and ground on electrical circuits however you should really avoid using one on computer controlled circuits.

 These are very useful but personally I suggest getting a Power Probe instead if you can afford it.
 Not only will it tell you if you have power or ground, while being PCM friendly.
-It the power probe has the ability to put power to circuits making it really easy to figure out electrical problems.
+The power probe is able to put power to circuits making it really easy to figure out electrical problems.

 If you do work on any part of your coolant system